Eating Disorder Therapy in London & Online

 Eating disorders involve difficulties around eating habits which can include restricting how much food is eaten, following strict rules, binge eating, being preoccupied with food and vomiting after eating.
 These eating habits and behaviours can have a significant impact upon all aspects of a person’s life.
 In these situations seeking a therapist can be the answer.
 At Therapy Central, we use evidence-based interventions, including Cognitive Behavioural Therapy (CBT), to help individuals deal with the symptoms and causes of eating disorders and enable them to live the life they want.

-Work with our qualified eating disorder psychologists today.
+Work with our qualified eating disorder therapists today.

 Request a free 15min consultation